 • See how search volumes for your category are changing

 • Uncover the value in your customer journey with attribution modelling

 • How using negative keywords cuts back on irrelevant traffic to your Shopping ads

-Amber is a Data Analyst at Bidnamic who works closely with our Client Success Team to optimise our clients' Gooagle Shopping performance.
-Amber earnt her Masters degree in Astrophysics and takes part in Bidnamic's book club.
+Amber is a Data Analyst at Bidnamic who works closely with our Client Success Team to optimise our clients' Google Shopping performance.
+Amber has a Masters degree in Astrophysics and takes charge of our Bidnamic's book club.